slds-lmu/tsclassification/paper/paper.md

 The R ecosystem on the other hand already offers several implementations for pre-processing, smoothing and imputation of time-series data, and users might often need the best of both worlds.

 With this software, we aim to make algorithms available to scientists and users requiring access to state-of-the-art algorithms for time-series classification.
+A benchmark of the software can be obtained from the [Time Series Classification Repository](http://timeseriesclassification.com/).
 Users can train over 30 time-series classification methods with specified hyper-parameters and use the learned models to predict on future data.
 Training models is made possible from *data.frames* and *arff* files.
 The software currently focuses on 1-dimensional time-series measured on evenly spaced grids.